-After a reportable accident, a driver must be tested for alcohol and drugs if the driver received a citation for a moving traffic violation arising from the accident and:

-- there was bodily injury with immediate medical treatment away from the scene, or - a vehicle involved in the accident received disabling damage requiring it to be towed away.

-The required post-accident sample must be collected as soon as possible, but in no case more than eight (8) hours after the accident for the alcohol tests and 32 hours after the accident for the urine drug test.
+After a reportable accident, a driver must be tested for alcohol and drugs if the driver received a citation for a moving traffic violation arising from the accident.
+A "reportable accident" is one resulting in bodily injury to a person who immediately receives medical treatment away from the scene of the accident, or damage to property resulting in tow away of one or more vehicles.
+The required post-accident sample must be collected as soon as possible, but in no case more than 8 hours after the accident for the alcohol tests and 32 hours after the accident for the urine drug test.

-NOTE: When post-accident testing is required, all surviving employees holding CDLs who are in or on the involved covered vehicle must be tested.
+NOTE: When post-accident testing is required, all employees holding CDL's who are in or on the involved covered vehicle must be tested.